 - Inquiries: Records of when and which companies pulled your credit report for a credit application.

-- Public Records: With the exception of bankruptcies, tax liens and civil judgments no longer affect credit decisions.
+- Public Records: With the exception of bankruptcies and civil judgments no longer affect credit decisions.

 You should review each section to make sure the information is accurate.
 Do you recognize all the accounts that appear there?
 If not, you'll want to investigate why that account appears on your report and whether someone has fraudulently opened an account in your name.
 You'll also want to review each account to ensure that account status is correct.
 If anything on your credit report is incorrect or looks "off", you may need to initiate a dispute to get it corrected.